Helal Hafiz

-Helal Hafiz (born 7 October 1948) is a Bangladeshi poet.
+Helal Hafiz (7 October 1948 – 13 December 2024) was a Bangladeshi poet.
 He is considered a true representative of poets of his generation having certain creative traits in an age when his nation and countries in the neighbourhood witnessed dramatic transitions particularly in the arena of politics.
 He won Bangla Academy Literary Award (2013).
+Hafiz died in Dhaka on 13 December 2024, at the age of 76.

 Early life, education and career

 On completion of his schooling and college studies at his hometown in northern Netrokona, Hafiz got himself enrolled at the University of Dhaka, at a time when it appeared as main centre of the brewing nationalist movement which eventually saw the 1971 emergence of independent Bangladesh.
 He is considered a true representative of the poets of his generation.
 He studied at Netrokona Datta High School, Netrokona College and University of Dhaka.
 Hafiz earned the repute of being an established poet of verve, vigour and emptiness long ahead of the publication of his first collection of poems: Je Jale Agun Jwale (The water where fire is ignited) in 1986.
 It earned the best sellers status in Ekushey Book Fair of the year, discarding novels by popular writers who traditionally occupy the position in Bangladesh's biggest annual book fair.
 "Nishiddha Sampadakiya" (The Banned Editorial), one of his most quoted poems inspired at least two generations since the pre-independence nationalist upsurge of 1969 and pro-democracy campaigns in post independence periods.